 • Voice therapy to obtain use of optimal voice and eliminate abuse

-Patty has special certification in SOS, a feeding program for children, VitalStim neuromuscular electrical stimulation, to enhance swallow management in adults and Dementia and the Capacity for Learning.
+Patty has special certification in SOS, a feeding program for children, VitalStim neuromuscular electrical stimulation, to enhance swallow management in adults and Dementia and the Capacity for Learning and certified in LSVT LOUD.
 She has a special interest in dementia and neurological diseases that affect one’s communication and swallowing, taking several advanced courses in these areas.